-Those employees, volunteers and trustees who work in areas of responsibility where there is access to children, young people and adults at risk will be provided with appropriate training.
+Those employees, volunteers and trustees who work in areas of responsibility where there is access to children, young people and adults at risk will be provided with appropriate training or will be required to evidence recent training.
 Regular supervision of their work will be undertaken to ensure that they follow best practise.